oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 * Javascript (to understand the use cases of the library)

 **Suggested milestones**
-1. Upgrade 70% of the libraries in ./third_party.
+1. Upgrade 70% of the libraries in ./third_party, with no regressions.
-1. Upgrade 100% of the libraries in ./third_party.
+1. Upgrade 100% of the libraries in ./third_party, with no regressions.
 1. Upgrade Node to the latest stable version and then upgrade all libraries in ../node_modules.
 Upgrade all libraries in ../oppia_tools.

 **Difficulty**: Easy/Medium

 Notes:
 * An important part of upgrading libraries is to make necessary changes to support the upgraded libraries (in case new versions introduce breaking changes or are not backward-compatible).
 There are several libraries in ./third_party for which this is more difficult than others.
 The proposal should explain which libraries these are, and describe a plan to upgrade them safely.
-* Milestone 3 comes last because node and ../oppia_tools are not user-facing.
+* Note that Milestone 3 comes last because node and ../oppia_tools are not user-facing.
+* Proposals should explain how they intend to measure progress, and how the "70%" number in Milestone 1 can be verified objectively.

 ***